 - 1. When the Dose Reduction Guidance is used, there is a limit imposed on the min mA allowed, which poses a problem for our protocols. - 2.
-Dose Reduction Guidance is not available on the Discovery CT750 HD scanner, and we wished to be consistent in the protocols across GE CT platforms. - 3.
+Dose Reduction Guidance is not available on the Revolution Frontier[TM], Revolution[TM] HD, and Discovery[TM] Series scanners, and we wished to be consistent in the protocols across GE CT platforms. - 3.
 Our radiologists have approved the use of a certain percent ASiR for the different exams and do not want to have it altered by the Dose Reduction Guidance.

-2. Why do you use Smart mA instead of Auto mA or Manual mA?
+2. Why do you use Smart mA instead of Auto mA or Manual mA? 📇